-What is the ruling if a player is fouled in the act of shooting, and then violates?
+What is the ruling if there is a foul on a player in the act of shooting, and then violates?

-Think of some other ways that the ball can become dead.
-You have it – violations.
-Read rule 6.7.9.
+Another way the ball becomes dead – Violations.
+Read rule 6-7-9.
 The ball becomes dead or remains dead, when: Art.9 – A violation, as in 9-2 through 13, occurs.
 In the following video, A1 is fouled after he has gathered the ball to attempt a try for goal, is fouled, and then travels.
 The travel causes the ball to become dead immediately.
 The call here should have been ruled in the act of shooting.
 However, even if the ruling would have been in the act of shooting, a successful goal here should not be scored.
-If this try would had been successful, the correct ruling on the play would be a foul in the act of shooting, no points scored (due to the violation), and the A1 would receive two free throws.
+If this try would have been successful, the correct ruling on the play would be a foul in the act of shooting, no points scored (due to the violation), and the A1 would receive two free throws.